 Auto Assignment: Assigned to Agent Message

-Sometimes Agents may take a few additional minutes to respond after Automatic Assignment occurs.
-Due to the lack of context, Contacts might leave thinking no one is attending to them.
+Sometimes, agents may take a few additional minutes to respond after the conversation has been automatically assigned to them.
+However, due to the lack of context, customers might leave the conversation thinking no one is attending to them.

 Auto Assignment: Business Hours Away Message